bruvellu/terebratalia-wnts/2-text/wnt.md

 However, whether *wnt5* or the Wnt/PCP pathway plays a role in this process, and whether the specific receptor context in the brachiopod mantle lobe is important to control the signaling output, remains to be determined by targeted functional approaches.

 Altogether, these observations suggest the possibility that the different transcriptional subregions could contribute to the regional specification and morphogenetic control of tissues along the anteroposterior axis of brachiopods.
-It is important to note, however, that these combinatorial patterns are solely based on coexpression data, which does not guarantee actual signaling, and that long-range interactions might still occur due to the secreted nature of Wnt proteins and the highly promiscuous ligand--receptor binding.
+It is important to note, however, that these combinatorial patterns are solely based on coexpression data, which does not guarantee actual signaling, and that long-range interactions might still occur due to the secreted nature of Wnt proteins and their highly promiscuous ligand--receptor binding.
 Nevertheless, our brachiopod data hints at the idea that changes in these Wnt subregions may have been important for developmental innovations in the primary body axis of animals.

 <!--Wnt axial subregions emerged before bilateral symmetry-->